Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The typical interest rate for purchases and transfers is 16.8% (22.9% APR).
 This is the rate that any outstanding balance will be switched on to after the 0% interest rate ends.

-Features of the An Post credit card
+What are the features of the An Post credit card?

 An Post offers cashback on day-to-day spending with a number of its partners.
 This is a feature you’ll want to keep in mind when comparing the An Post credit card with other deals on the market.